 I decided to use Bona and was pretty happy with the results initially, but over time I noticed that my floors were SO filthy after mopping and there was a sticky film all over that I could not get rid of.

 It was so frustrating!

 RELATED: How I Replaced My Household Cleaning Products With $35 Cloths

-I’ve also learned some tips and tricks about cleaning laminate floors that I want to share with any other first-time owners out there who may be scratching their heads as to why their floors are so dang streaky.
+These are for any homeowners out there who may be scratching their heads as to why their floors are so dang streaky.

 1. DO NOT use steam cleaners or a mop and bucket to clean your laminate floors.
 Any standing water can cause warping in the laminate and steam can ruin the seal which could lead to dust and dirt getting caught in the seams.

 2. Stay away from cleaning laminate floors with vinegar or other DIY cleaners that I mentioned earlier.
 These could work, but they could also damage the finish of your floors so it’s best not to risk it.

 3. Make sure to sweep before mopping.
 This is pretty much a given, but you should also go a step further and use a microfiber dusting pad to lock away dust, hair, and common household allergens before getting the floors wet.